aidancox24/String_Search_II/README.md

 ## Windows-based GUI (Demo)

-In addition to our CLI application, we wanted to create a Windows-based GUI which utilizes our search algorithms.
+In addition to our search CLI application, we wanted to create a Windows-based GUI which provides the user with a simple GUI and still ties into our search algorithms.

+GUI Highights
+- Simple interface
+- Easily select the search algorithm
+- Easily enter text or load text from a file
+- Includes our core C++ search algorithm code (no code duplication!)
+- Native Windows executable (can be ported to Mac/Linux)

-To run this GUI demo, download our [Search App executable](https://github.com/aidancox24/String_Seach_II/blob/main/downloads/SearchIt-app.exe) to a directory on your system.
-Double click to launch the application.
-You should see the following:
+To run this GUI demo, download our [SearchItApp.exe](https://github.com/aidancox24/String_Seach_II/blob/main/downloads) to a directory on your system.

+--> Double click the exe to launch our search application.

+Output:

 <img src="./images/SearchIt-app.png" width="300" style="padding-bottom: 20px">

---> You can now interact with our search GUI to do things such as:
+--> You can now interact with our search GUI to perform a search
-- Enter a pattern
-- Manually enter text to search OR
-- Load text from a file
-- Search using Knuth-Morris-Pratt OR Boyer-Moore-Algorithm

 Sample Output:

 <img src="./images/SearchIt-app-example.png" width="300" style="padding-bottom: 20px">

-## Windows-based GUI (Demo)
+## Web-based GUI (Demo)

-We also created a third GUI to demonstrate how we could call into our search algorithms from a web browser!
-Setting up this web environment is a little much for a quick demo.
-See the How to Build section if you want to setup the environment for yourself.
-So we are showing you some screenshots here
+We also created a third GUI to demonstrate how we could call into our search algorithms from a web browser application!
+Setting up this web environment for a quick demo is a little involved, so we will just provide some screenshots here.
+If you are interested in setting up your own environment to run our web application, you can follow the steps list in our how to build the web app GUI below.

---> You can interact with our web-based search GUI from your favorite browser and do things such as:

-- Enter a pattern
+GUI Highights
+- Modern interface
+- Easily select the search algorithm
-- Manually enter text to search OR
+- Easily enter text or load text from a file
+- Provides validation feedback on input
-- Load text from a file
+- Manually enter text or load from a file
-- Search using Knuth-Morris-Pratt OR Boyer-Moore-Algorithm
+- Perform the search and get to a results page

 <img src="./images/SearchIt-web.png" width="500" style="padding-bottom: 20px">